MrVishwajeetDeshmukh/Python-database-connect/README.md

 # Python-database-connect
-Connect Python with MySQL database just remove "#" which code you want to execute
+Connect Python with MySQL database,
+Just remove "#" which code you want to execute